devsacti/ITservice/README.md

 *Server = ( OS + HW ), and Server has at least 2 kinds ; Web Server, Application Server, etc.

+#### communications between Front and Back

+Let's assume that you input the primary url and WEB-APP returns the index page,

+and it can be regarded as "Menu of Front-End".

+Generally, Menu of Front-end provides choices of buttens mapped with other urls.

+And those urls is mapped with functions of back-end of Electronic Vending Machine

+So, you can access the functions that control the resources of web-service.

 ####
 javascript(js) is the media point between Front and Back By URL